Tetravalent distance magic graphs of small order and an infinite family of examples: The quasi wreath graphs

 \begin{corollary} Let $\Gamma=(V,E)$ be a regular graph of even valency and order $n$.
 Suppose that 0 is an eigenvalue of $\Gamma$ and let $B$ be the basis of the corresponding eigenspace.
 If there exist integers $i,j$ with $1 \le i < j \le n$ such that $b(i)=b(j)$ for all $b \in B$ then $\Gamma$ is not distance magic. \end{corollary}

 Using a computer one finds that out of the $906\,331$ connected tetravalent graphs up to order 15 all but 9 graphs are ruled out as candidates for distance magic graphs by Corollary~\ref{cor}.
 In particular, there are $1,1,1,2,2,2$ candidates of order $6, 8, 10, 12, 14, 15$, respectively.
 We already know that the 5 wreath graphs $W(n)$, $3 \le n \le 7$, are distance magic which leaves us with two candidates of order 15 and one candidate of each of the orders 12 and 14.
 For the two graphs of order 15 a computer check reveals that they do not satisfy the conditions of Lemma~\ref{ev} and are thus not distance magic (which is consistent with \cite{KFK}).
 On the other hand the remaining two graphs of orders 12 and 14 are indeed distance magic.
 They are presented in Figure \ref{pic:smallgraphs} where a distance magic labeling for each of them is given.
 In view of the fact that these are the only two connected tetravalent distance magic graphs up to order 15 which are not wreath graphs it makes sense to introduce the following family of graphs and investigate which of its members are distance magic.
-We do point out that there are 1, 4 and 21 distance magic graphs of order 16, 17 and 18, respectively, which are neither wreath graphs nor members of the following family (see Section \ref{sec:future}).

 \begin{construction} Let $m \ge$ 3 be a positive integer and let $S= [s_0, s_1, \ldots ,s_{m-1}]$ be a sequence such that $s_i \in \{0,1\}$ for all $i \in \mathbb{Z}_m$, $s_0=0$, $s_{m-1}=1$ and for all $i \in \mathbb{Z}_m \setminus \{m-1\}$, at least one of $s_i$, $s_{i+1}$ is equal to 1.
 Then the {\em quasi wreath graph} $QW(S)$ is the tetravalent graph of order $2m$ with vertex set $\{x_i \colon i \in \mathbb{Z}_m\} \cup \{y_i \colon i \in \mathbb{Z}_m\}$ in which the edges are defined as follows: